-- Usually there are two levels of govt.one at the Central level and the other at the State level.
-Both governments enjoy their power independent of the other. - The Central govt. cannot order the State government and the State govt. has powers of its own for which it is not answerable to the Central govt. - Example: United States, India, Australia

-3 Explain the key features of the Federal government
+- Usually there are two levels of government-one at the Central level and the other at the State level.
+Both governments enjoy their power independent of the other. - The Central government cannot pass orders to the State government and it has powers of its own for which it is not answerable to the Central government. - Example: United States, India, Australia - 3 Explain the key features of Federalism.

-- There are two or more levels of government. - Different tiers of Government govern the same citizens, but each tier has its own jurisdiction in specific matters of Legislation, Taxation and Administration. - The Jurisdiction of the respective levels of the government are specified in the Constitution. - The fundamental Provisions of the Constitution can't be unilaterally changed by one level of the government. - Supreme court is the umpire if disputes arise with different levels of government. - Sources of revenue are clearly specified to ensure Financial Autonomy.

-Dual objectives of Federal system are:

-- a) To safeguard and promote the unity of the country - b) Accommodate regional diversity
+- There are two or more levels of government. - Different tiers of the government govern the same citizens, but each tier has its own jurisdiction in specific matters of legislation, taxation and administration. - The Jurisdictions of the respective levels of the government are specified in the Constitution. - The fundamental provisions of the Constitution cannot be unilaterally changed by one level of the government and such changes require the consent of both the levels of government. - The Supreme court acts as an umpire if disputes arise between different levels of government in the exercise of their respective powers. - Sources of revenue for each level of government are clearly specified in the Constitution to ensure its financial autonomy. - Dual objectives of Federal system are: - a) To safeguard and promote the unity of the country - b) Accommodate regional diversity

 4 "There are two kinds of routes through which federations have been formed".
 Which are they?
-Explain with Examples.
+OR